Kev1CO/cocofest_archive/README.md

 python setup.py install
 ```

-You got everything you need to use `Cocofest`!
+You are now ready to use `Cocofest`!

 # Available FES models